cccbr/belfryprojects/content/docs/060-stakeholder-engagement/engagement-ideas/index.md

 ### Souvenir booklets

 For more major projects, a more comprehensive high quality glossy brochure, booklet or book may be prepared about the project – the bells, their history, bell ringing and coupling these topics with local history, church history.
 With careful budgeting, these may be sold and contribute to fund raising.
 A second version, or addendum, may be created as a record of the project.
-Production of such a book, booklet or brochure is probably best suited to someone with the interest and time to commit to it (Figure x).
+Production of such a book, booklet or brochure is probably best suited to someone with the interest and time to commit to it (Figure 1).

 ![Souvenir booklet](ledbury-bells-booklet.jpg)

-*Figure x: Booklet celbrating a bells project*
+*Figure 1: Booklet celbrating a bells project*

 ### Posters